 VII.
 DEPARTMENT OF TRANSPORTATION

-For all locations where the transmission line will cross State highways, the applicant will submit materials pursuant to the Department of Transportation's (DOT) "Utility Accommodation Guide" to DOT's district office for review and approval.
+For all locations where the transmission line will cross State highways, the applicant will submit materials pursuant to the Department of Transportation's (DOT) "2017 Utility Accommodation Manual" to DOT's district office for review and approval.
 All applicable regulations pertaining to roadway crossings by transmission lines shall be complied with.

 History Notes